 The M.J.
-Group also leases l buildings for the use of offices and dormitory with lease terms of 5 to 15 years.
+Group also leases l buildings for the use of offices and dormitory with lease terms of 5years.
 The M.J.
 Group does not have bargain purchase options to acquire the leasehold land and buildings at the end of the lease terms.